 - Green Curry Paste (1 Tbsp- Mild, 2 Tbsp-Med, 3+ Tbsp, Thai Hot)

-- Boil a pot of water for Shrimp.
-Peel and Devein Shrimp, then place in boiling water for 30 seconds or until shrimp is a light pink.
-Strain and run under cold water to stop cooking process.
+- Peel and Devein Shrimp.
+Add water to a large skillet enough to cover the bottom of the pan to about half an inch.
+Bring water to a simmer and add shrimp.
+Cook for 30 seconds on each side or until shrimp is a light pink.
+Remove shrimp and run under cold water to stop cooking process.
 Set aside.